 Celebrating the Year of the Eucharist

-From Holy Thursday 2020 through the Feast of Corpus Christi 2021, the Archdiocese of Boston will be celebrating a special Year of the Eucharist.
+From the Feast of Corpus Christi 2020 through Corpus Christi 2022, the Archdiocese of Boston will be celebrating a special Year of the Eucharist.
 Its focus is to give the faithful a deeper understanding of this sacrament and a greater devotion to it.
 Cardinal O'Malley has called for this special year in response to national polls that indicate that many Catholics do not understand the true nature of the sacrament or its great importance.

 You can read the Cardinal's letter to gain an understanding of his goals and motivations.